 Lower Levels Better?

 This seems to only complicate matters making it extremely difficult for cancer patients to decide what’s best.
-But since Leucovorin is not your average over the counter supplement, the choice not to take a folate supplement during chemotherapy becomes clear.
-At least until more studies test how folate supplements can effect the potency of various chemotherapy drugs.
+But since Leucovorin is not your average over the counter supplement, the choice not to take a folic acid supplement during chemotherapy becomes clear.
+At least until more studies test how folic acid supplements can effect the potency of various chemotherapy drugs.
 Until then, the risk seems too great.

 Vitamin B9 for CANCER PREVENTION might not be a bad idea as long as dosage is correct and you don’t have any active cancer.
 On the other hand, Vitamin B9 supplementation during CANCER TREATMENT is a whole other story.
 Not enough research has been done to clarify which patients can benefit and which are at increased risk for interference.
 We don’t even know if the conflict documented is a rare isolated case or a more wide spread issue.
 Either way, it should be something every cancer patient should be aware of and be given the opportunity to decide for themselves.
 Folic acid supplementation during cancer treatment can in fact cause chemotherapy to fail.
 You have to ask yourself, even if it’s a rarity, are you willing to take that chance?